nodosjs/nodos/site/docs/routing.md

 We have come quite a long way in this guide without talking about one of the first lines we saw in the router.
 It's time to fix that.

+Pipelines are a series of plugs that can be attached to specific scopes.

+Routes are defined inside scopes and scopes may pipe through multiple pipelines.

+Once a route matches, Nodos invokes all plugs defined in all pipelines associated to that route.

+For example, accessing "/" will pipe through the :browser pipeline, consequently invoking all of its plugs.

 ```sh
 pipelines:
   browser:
     - '@nodosjs/view-extension/fetchFlash'
     - '@nodosjs/view-extension/protectFromForgery'
 ```

-Routes are defined inside scopes and scopes may pipe through multiple pipelines.

-Once a route matches, Nodos invokes all plugs defined in all pipelines associated to that route.

-For example, accessing `"/"` will pipe through the `:browser` pipeline, consequently invoking all of its plugs.

 Nodos defines two pipelines by default, `:browser` and `:api`, which can be used for a number of common tasks.